 [Section 138 amended by No. 46 of 2010 s.
 68.]

-139. Appropriations against the Consolidated Account
+139. Appropriations against Consolidated Account

 (1) For each financial year for which a rate is determined for the purposes of the Declared Pest Account, an amount equal to the rates amounts collected by the Commissioner under the rate determination is charged to the Consolidated Account, which this subsection appropriates accordingly.